RockyKev/jitsi-enhancer/README.md

 - [ ] if you turn it off, a alert pops up saying that you'll have to restart the browser?
 - [ ] If you load the extension before the chat, it causes an error.
 - [ ] don't allow the extension to be on until room is joined
+- [ ] Currently, audio still plays if the main browser is closed.

 ### 1.4 No Doubt